MicrosoftDocs/entra-docs/docs/identity/domain-services/powershell-create-instance.md

     * Make sure that you sign in to your Azure subscription using the [Connect-AzAccount][Connect-AzAccount] cmdlet.
 * Install and configure MS Graph PowerShell.
    - If needed, follow the instructions to [install the MS Graph PowerShell module and connect to Microsoft Entra ID](/powershell/microsoftgraph/installation?view=graph-powershell-1.0).
-    * Make sure that you sign in to your Microsoft Entra tenant using the [Connect-AzureAD][Connect-AzureAD] cmdlet.
+    * Make sure that you sign in to your Microsoft Entra tenant using the [Connect-MgGraph][Connect-MgGraph] cmdlet.
 * You need *global administrator* privileges in your Microsoft Entra tenant to enable Domain Services.
 * You need *Contributor* privileges in your Azure subscription to create the required Domain Services resources.